dylanmc/CryptoBook/src/02_encoding.rst

 .. index:: ASCII
 The table below show how ASCII represents the basic letters, numbers and punctuation.
 Each character is followed by its decimal ASCII code.
-There are two "special" charaters in the table, ``sp`` is the space character, and ``del`` is delete\ [#]_.
+There are two "special" characters in the table, ``sp`` is the space character, and ``del`` is delete\ [#]_.

 .. [#] delete is more of an un-character, but it has an ASCII code.
 So